tools-alexuser01/Sparkplug-Framework/README.md

   * run `npm install` (first time users)
   * run `grunt` (to watch and compile less files)

-## Fro
+## What next?

-Next time you come into the project, just run cd to the correct filder and run `grunt watch` from the terminal
+Next time you come into the project, just  cd to the correct folder and run `grunt watch` from the terminal